mroberts1/BOOTSTRA.386/manual/index.md

 ## Fail?

 Everyone has read Mythical Man-month, the idea that adding another developer too late in the game actually makes the product take longer.
-The problem is it's April and we're basically right where we were at in the Tehachapi Denny's - not willing to clone VisiCorp and trying to move ahead.
+The problem is it's February and we're basically right where we were at in the Tehachapi Denny's - not willing to clone VisiCorp and trying to move ahead.
 And now we not only have the Apple Lisa to deal with but thanks to Thomas we know that Microsoft is working on a graphical system as well.
 I'm sure IBM and Digital Research is in the game as well.

 I feel asphyxiated before taking the first breath.
 I lean back in my chair.
 On the edge of my desk sit a pile of resumes.
 We get a trickle in constantly regardless of whether we have a job posted and it's my job to go through them and I do, sometimes, do my job on occasion.